-The Spectrum, the yearbook, is published by the students as a store-house of college memories-student faces, student clubs, and student life immortalized for them through pictorial and written account.
+The Spectrum, the yearbook, is published by students as a store-house of college memories-student faces, student clubs, and student life immortalized for them through pictorial and written account.

 The Colonnade, a bi-weekly newspaper, is edited and managed by students.
-It reflects student life and carries current local and offcampus news of interest, feature and human-interest stories, educational comment, etc. Work on this publication is required of journalism students.
+It reflects student life and carries current local and off-campus news of interest, feature and human-interest stories, educational comment, etc.